 BBC News response

 We have given great consideration to our reporting of the Woolwich murder and the subsequent trial, and carried a wide range of views from across the political and religious spectrums.
-We have a responsibility to both report on the story and try to shed
+We have a responsibility to both report on the story and try

-John Humphrys and by Lord Carlile, the government's former anti-terrorism adviser.
+the presenter, John Humphrys and by Lord Carlile, the government's former anti-terrorism adviser.